DataDog/documentation/content/en/containers/kubernetes/log.md

 This page discusses collecting logs from Kubernetes log files.

-When your containerized applications write their logs to standard output and error (`stdout`/`stderr`) the container runtime and Kubernetes automatically manage the logs for you.
+When your containerized applications write their logs to standard output and error (`stdout`/`stderr`), the container runtime and Kubernetes automatically manage the logs for you.
 The default pattern is that [Kubernetes stores these log streams as files][13] on the host in the `/var/log/pods` folder and subfolders for each Pod and container.

-The Datadog Agent can collect these Kubernetes log files for these containers using our standard instructions below.
-This option scales well for the ephemeral nature of the Pods Kubernetes creates, as well as being resource efficient.
+The Datadog Agent can collect these Kubernetes log files for these containers using the instructions below.
+This option scales well for the ephemeral nature of the Pods that Kubernetes creates, and is more resource-efficient than collecting logs from the Docker socket.
 Datadog recommends this method for log collection in Kubernetes.

-Alternatively the Datadog Agent can also collect logs by repeated requests to the Docker API through the Docker socket.
+Alternatively, the Datadog Agent can also collect logs by repeated requests to the Docker API through the Docker socket.
 However, this requires Docker as the container runtime for your Kubernetes cluster.
-Generally this is also more resource intensive than the log file method.
+This is also more resource-intensive than using log files.
 To see how to collect logs using the Docker socket, see [Log collection with Docker socket][1].
 If your containerized applications are writing to log files stored in the container, this can complicate log collection.
-See the section for [log collection from a file](#from-a-container-local-log-file).
+See [log collection from a file](#from-a-container-local-log-file).

 ## Setup